For parodies of the board game itself, see Cloneopoly.

 And to sing in the rain

-- Neru's Jailbreak mentions this in one of it's lines:"If we keep waiting here for help
+- Neru's "Jailbreak" mentions this:If we keep waiting here for help

 - Comedian Dane Cook has a few Monopoly-related jokes.

 - Growing up the youngest of seven children, he got last pick of the Monopoly pieces.
 Since his parents were also playing, and there are only 8 pieces, he would use the knife from Clue.

 - He also notes that almost every Monopoly game anyone plays usually ends like this:"Fuck this game!
 It's four in the morning, grandma; YOU WIN!
 I'm sitting on Baltic with crap!
 And where did you get the pink fifties, you cheating whore?
 Don't touch me, grandpa, nana is a CHEATING WHORE!
 And I should cut your head off with this little doggy!"

 - Victoria Wood, in a routine where she describes spending Christmas at a friend's house, says never play Monopoly with people who've been playing together every Christmas for years, because everything you do is wrong.